tylerdr/sprinter-website/src/pages/about/index.md

   tagline: >
     We are a team of expert generalists who believe in first principles.

-    We take pride in our ability and curiosity to master and collect expertise different industries, skills, and arts.
-This emphasis on collective knowledge produces a powerful collaboration between designers, engineers, and developers that your business won't find elsewhere.
+    This means we take pride in our ability and curiosity to master and collect expertise in various industries, skills, and arts.
+Our emphasis on collective knowledge produces a powerful collaboration between designers, engineers, and developers that your business won't find elsewhere.

     A first principle is a basic truth that cannot be deduced any further.
 We use this ideology throughout our consulting process to dismiss dogma and